Libensemble/libensemble/docs/function_guides/generator.rst

 Active receive mode
 -------------------

-By default, a persistent worker (generator in this case) models the manager/worker communications of a regular worker (i.e., the generator is expected to alternately receive and send data in a *ping pong* fashion).
-To have an irregular communication pattern, a worker can be initiated in *active receive* mode by the allocation function (see :ref:`start_only_persistent<start_only_persistent_label>`).
-In this mode, the persistent worker will always be considered ready to receive more data (e.g.,~ evaluation results).
-It can also send to the manager at any time.
+By default, a persistent worker is expected to alternately receive and send data in a *ping pong* fashion.
+Alternatively, a worker can be initiated in *active receive* mode by the allocation function (see :ref:`start_only_persistent<start_only_persistent_label>`).
+The persistent worker can then send and receive from the manager at any time.

-The user is responsible for ensuring there are no communication deadlocks in this mode.
-Note that in manager/worker message exchanges, only the worker-side receive is blocking by default (a non-blocking option is available).
+Ensure there are no communication deadlocks in this mode.
+In manager/worker message exchanges, only the worker-side receive is blocking by default (a non-blocking option is available).

 Cancelling Simulations